zcattacz/PJON_wiki/Home.md

 * Transmission occurs only if the communication medium is not in use
 * Synchronization occurs every byte
 * Devices communicate through packets
+* Packet transmission is regulated by a 1 byte header

 ###Bus
 A PJON bus is made by a collection of up to 255 devices transmitting and receiving on the same medium.
 Communication between devices occurs through packets and it is based on democracy: every device has the right to transmit on the common medium for up to `(1000 / devices number) milliseconds / second`.